tmtk75/tmtk75.github.io/_posts/2013-05-21-replaced_canvas_with_svg_for_jumly.md

 modified-date: 2013-05-21 09:54:43 +0900
 ---
 JUMLY has used &lt;canvas&gt; tag in order to render arrows of message.
-From v0.1.4, JUMLY used &lt;svg&gt; tag for those.
+From v0.1.4, JUMLY uses &lt;svg&gt; tag for those.

 I've not understood svg can be customized so easily with CSS.
 It's strongly helpful, useful, wonderful, awesome... anyway great.